PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

           Java SDK (from Sun) and update these directories in order to build this project.

-6)  verify that all project settings are for Win32 Release version (unless you are debugging PortMidi):
-    -In Visual C++ 2005 Express Edition, there is a drop down menu in the top toolbar to select the Win32 and Debug option.

-7)  use Build->Batch Build ... to build everything in the project
+6)  use Build->Batch Build ... to build everything in the project

-    -In Visual C++ 2008 Express Edition, use Build->Build Solution

-8)  The settings for these projects were distributed in the zip file, so compile should just work.
+7)  The settings for these projects were distributed in the zip file, so compile should just work.

-9)  run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
+8)  run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
 		- verify midi output works
 		- verify midi input works

-10) run other projects if you wish: sysex, latency, midithread, mm, qtest, midithru
+9) run other projects if you wish: sysex, latency, midithread, mm, qtest, midithru

-11) compile the java code:
+10) compile the java code:
     - cd pm_java
     - make.bat
         + If there is a problem running javac, note that you must have